 If the peak suggested by the dialog is not the G0-G1 population, you should choose to lock the G0-G1position in its last location.
-In many synchronized cell lines, the G0-G1 population disappears.
+In synchronization experiments, the G0-G1 population can disappear in the course of the treatment.
 Locking the position to a previously identified value is the best way to handle these samples.